Susan Campbell Hall, ground floor

 Residency and Enrollment Requirements

 For a master’s degree, the Graduate School requires that a minimum of 30 credits (applicable to degree requirements) be taken at the University of Oregon during at least two terms of study.
-A second master’s degree also requires a minimum of 30 credits and at least two terms of full-time study at the University of Oregon.
+A second master’s degree also requires a minimum of 30 credits and at least two terms of study at the University of Oregon.
 Individual schools or departments may have additional residence requirements.

 Graduate Credit from Other Institutions.
 Graduate credit earned while a graduate student in another accredited graduate school may be counted toward the master’s degree under the following conditions: